Akashr-18/Gemini-Resume-ATS/README.md

 # Streamlit Application: Smart ATS

-This Streamlit application is designed to help evaluate resumes based on a provided job description using Gemini model by Google..
+This Streamlit application is designed to help evaluate resumes based on a provided job description using Gemini model by Google.

 ## Features